Thresholds of Queen covers: Discussion and future work

-Is there a third threshold such that, on smaller boards, every optimal Queen configuration must have each Queen attacking at least one other?
+There is a third threshold, $N_3$, such that, given a fixed number of Queens, on smaller boards, every optimal Queen configuration must have each Queen attacking at least one other.
 For instance, on a \( 3 \times 3 \) board, two non-attacking Queens can cover the entire board, so the threshold for two Queens must be the trivial \( 2 \times 2 \) case.
 Now consider \( 50 \) Queens on a \( 9 \times 9 \) board.
 Placing one Queen in the upper-left corner leaves a non-attacking region of size

 sufficient to place the remaining Queens disjointly while still covering the board.
 This trick fails for an \( 8 \times 8 \) board, suggesting that the threshold might be 8 in this case.

-We leave the general question of such thresholds open for further exploration.
+This is another threshold, $N_4$, between the ones discussed in this paper.
+Given a number of Queens $q$, for what board size is there an optimal configuration that will remain optimal for all larger board sizes?
+Not that, for all $q$, $N_3(q)< N_1(q) \le N_4(q)\le N_2(q)$.
+We conjecture that $N_4(4)=11$.